nnamdiarimah/nodejs-fortuna-miner/README.md

 # Node.js Fortuna Miner

-This is a modified [Fortuna](https://github.com/aiken-lang/fortuna) that uses Node.js instead of Deno to take advantage of multithreading / web workers.
+This is a modified [Fortuna](https://github.com/aiken-lang/fortuna) miner that uses Node.js instead of Deno to take advantage of multithreading / web workers.
 Node.js is the best solution until we can get Lucid working from within Deno workers.

 This app requires you to have node v16+ and npm installed.